 When it comes to indoor humidity levels, everyone has their own preference for what feels most comfortable.
-Generally, a relative humidity level from 35-50 percent is optimal for comfort — not to mention preventing the growth of microorganisms.
+Generally, a relative humidity level from 35-50% is optimal for comfort — not to mention preventing the growth of microorganisms.

 Depending on personal preferences, the most comfortable indoor humidity level will vary from one household to the next.
 The following temperatures will give you a general idea of where to keep your indoor relative humidity levels: